twalker/reuse-pending-promise/README.md

 argument in [lodash.memoize](https://lodash.com/docs/4.17.11#memoize).
 By default the first argument is used as the cache key.

-Here's an example query where promises are re-used only if the `lang` and `country` arguments match:
+Here's an example where promises are re-used only if the `lang` and `country` arguments match:

 ```javascript
 const fetchData = (lang, country) => fetch(`http://example.com/${country}/${lang}`)